Hey there, we noticed you didn't complete your Advanced Coupons purchase.

 You can choose from either leaving the price as is (ie. no discount), overriding the price to a specific amount, discounting the product’s price via a percentage amount, or discounting the product’s price by a fixed amount.

-You can override price to 0.00 or just discount, up to you. (click to zoom)
+You can override the price to 0.00 or just discount, up to you. (click to zoom)

-Having WooCommerce apply coupon automatically can be a great way to increase the uptake of your special deals and to get more orders.
+Having WooCommerce apply coupons automatically can be a great way to increase the uptake of your special deals and get more orders.

 If you run a store, you’re probably aware that the easier you make your special deals to redeem for your customers, the better they will respond.